flatmax/buildroot.rockchip/README.md

 # RK3308 buildroot system

-It seems that there is no simple RK3308 buildroot system.
-This repo generates a bottable sdcard image for the RK3308 platform.
+This repo generates a bootable sdcard image for the RK3308 platform.
 It is a 64 bit image.
+Based on buildroot, this directory is an external buildroot tree - it integrates into the main buildroot tree seamlessly.

 # Initial setup